hashicorp/terraform/website/source/docs/internals/internal-plugins.html.md

 Terraform providers and provisioners are provided via plugins.
 Each plugin provides an implementation for a specific service, such as AWS, or provisioner, such as bash.
 Plugins are executed as a separate process and communicate with the main Terraform binary over an RPC interface.

-# Upgrading From 0.7 and Earlier
+# Upgrading From Versions Earlier Than 0.7

 In versions of Terraform prior to 0.7, each plugin shipped as a separate binary.
 In versions of Terraform >= 0.7, all of the official plugins are shipped as a single binary.
 This saves a lot of disk space and makes downloads faster for you!